 I rotate my cardio by running one day and the elliptical the next day.
 Most of my cardio employs HIIT training (high intensity interval training).
 I get my heart rate up with either speed or resistance and then the next minute bring it back down.

-Ok so if you are still with me here is how my workouts look:
+Ok so if you are still with me here is my everyday workout routine:

 MONDAY: 1/2 hour HIIT running followed with day 1 of lifting

 My HIIT run looks like this: Minute 1-10: run at 6.0mph for 1 minute and increase .2 every minute